 Nitrogen was measured as TN, NH3, and NO3-NO2.
-NO2 will oxidize rapidly to NO3 in oxygenated environments and the NO2 fraction will become very small, which is why we refer to NO3 as the oxidized form of inorganic nitrogen.
+NO2 will oxidize rapidly to NO3 in oxygenated environments and the NO2 fraction will become very small, which is why we refer to

+NO3 as the oxidized form of inorganic nitrogen.
 Additionally, total dissolved nitrogen (TDN) was measured in 2015 but then was discontinued because TDN values were only slightly less than TN concentrations and offered little additional insight into nitrogen metabolism in the river.
-The general pattern in TN is a slight (ns) longitudinal decline in values from the ReReg Dam to the mouth of the river (Figure 6-43).
+The general pattern in TN is a slight (ns) longitudinal decline in values from the ReReg Dam to the mouth of the river (Figure 6-21).
 Concentrations of TN typically ranged from about 0.10 mg/L to 0.5 mg/L with some of the lower values observed in early June.
 Maximum concentrations of TN were more variable across seasons.
-Concentrations of TDN were slightly less than TN but exhibited a similar pattern (Figure 6-44).
+Concentrations of TDN were slightly less than TN but exhibited a similar pattern (Figure 6-22).

-Figure 6-43.
-TN in the LDR for 2015 (top) and 2016 (bottom).
+Figure 6-21.
+Mean concentrations of TN in the LDR for 2015 and 2016.

-Figure 6-44.
-Concentrations of TDN in the LDR for 2015.
+Figure 6-22.
+TDN versus TN for samples collected from the LDR in 2015.

-Concentrations of NH3, although low in comparison with TN, were surprisingly high given the abundance of DO in the river (Figure 6-45).
-That was especially true during the cooler months of 2015, but those levels were not observed in 2016.
-The most abundant form of inorganic nitrogen in the LDR was NO3 (Figure 6-46).
+Concentrations of NH3, although low in comparison with TN, were surprisingly high given the abundance of DO in the river (Figure 6-23).
+This was especially true during the cooler months of 2015, but those levels were not observed in 2016.
+The most abundant form of inorganic nitrogen in the LDR was NO3 (Figure 6-24).
 The export of NO3 from the Project ranged from near the DL (<0.010 mg/L) in April 2015 to nearly 0.30 mg/L in February 2015, although the range of values was narrower in 2016.
 It is likely that the difference in NO3 in the LDR between 2015 and 2016 was associated with low flows in 2015.
 Concentrations of NO3 showed a decline from the Project to the LDR's mouth, particularly during warmer months of 2015 when as much as 0.25 mg/L was assimilated.
 Most rivers in the western United States are nitrogen-limited, meaning that the concentrations of available nitrogen (either NH3 or NO3) in them are low and often approach DLs (Allan 1995).
 Thus, it is unusual to have a moderately large river with concentrations of NO3 periodically approaching 0.25 mg/L.

-Figure 6-45.
-Concentrations of NH3 in the LDR for 2015 (top) and 2016 (bottom).
+Figure 6-23.
+Concentrations of NH3 in the LDR for 2015 and 2016.

-Figure 6-46.
-Concentrations of NO3 in the LDR for 2015 (top) and 2016 (bottom).
+Figure 6-24.
+Concentrations of NO_3 in the LDR for 2015 and 2016.

-6.2.11 Other Chemical Constituents
+6.2.6 Other Chemical Constituents

 In this study, several other analytes were measured to help calibrate the numerical model of the LDR.
 They include TOC and relatively conservative constituents such as Cl-.
 In addition, the ZAPS LiquID unit also monitored FDOM.
 Concentrations of TOC typically ranged from below the DL (< 0.25 mg/L, with values set at 0.125 mg/L) to 1.2 mg/L and showed little spatial variability.
-We observed a pronounced seasonality, with the lowest TOC values measured in September and the highest concentrations measured in April (Figure 6-47).
-FDOM showed a similar pattern in which the highest values were observed in April and the lowest were observed in the fall (Figure 6-48).
+We observed a pronounced seasonality, with the lowest TOC values measured in September and the highest concentrations measured in April (Figure 6-25).
+FDOM showed a similar pattern in which the highest values were observed in April and the lowest were observed in the fall (Figure 6-26).
 FDOM is a particularly sensitive measure of anthropogenic sources of organic carbon because of the strong propensity of manufactured cyclic compounds of carbon to fluoresce.
 Examples of chemical groups that highly fluoresce include fungicides, herbicides, and pesticides.
 The FDOM values reported in this study are very low compared to stream sites reported for New Hampshire (Snyder et al. 2018).

-Figure 6-47.
+Figure 6-25.
 Concentrations of TOC measured in the LDR during 2016.